snyk/actions/README.md

 ### Continuing on error

 The above examples will fail the workflow when issues are found.
-If you want to ensure the Action continues, even if Snyk finds vulnerabilities, then [continue-on-error](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error) can be used..
+If you want to ensure the Action continues, even if Snyk finds vulnerabilities, then [continue-on-error](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error) can be used.

 ```yaml
 name: Example workflow using Snyk with continue on error